 I am the Teacher's Aid in Room 1.
 I have been at APC since 2006.
 I received training in special education at East Los Angeles Occupational Center.
 Before that, I worked as a supervisor at a Plastic Company for over 26 years.

 I have four sons and 10 grandsons and one granddaughter who I love very much.
 I enjoy going out for breakfast on the weekends with them.
 I also really enjoy going for long walks and to the movies with my husband.

 Assistant Teacher.
 I was initially employed at APC from 2004-2008 then returned in 2010 as a teacher's assistant.
-My wife and I have two year-old twins!
+My wife and I have twins that are currently enrolled at APC.

 Co-Teacher in Room 1.
 I first came to APC in 2007.
 I have Teacher's permit and am specialized in Child Development and have attended different trainings on issues such as Mental Health, Nutrition, and Disability Rights.
 Before I came to work here I was a Headstart teacher for over 16 years.
 I have three children who now have their own children and when I'm not teaching I like to be in nature, discover new places and spend time with my grandchildren!

-I have been the assistant teacher in Room 2 since 2008.
+I have been at APC since 2008.
 I am currently pursuing my degree in Special Education at East Los Angeles College.
 I am very passionate about working with children of all developmental abilities.
 To know that I made a difference in the life of a child, even for a moment, is incredibly rewarding.
 When I'm not working at APC I enjoy doing all sorts of arts and craft projects and painting.